gpzhu/enmRoute/README.md

 <!-- badges: end -->

 The aim of this package is to use ecological niche model habitat suitability predictions to plan field survey of invasive species in an expected area.
-Our platform would faciliate earlier detection and eradications programs in invasive species management.
-We hypothesize that field surveys that account for habitat suitability predictions would promote field collections and capture more individuals in the field.
+Our platform would promote detection and faciliate earlier eradications programs in invasive species management.
+We hypothesize that field surveys that account for habitat suitability predictions could promote field collections and capture more individuals in the field.
 Our model-based survey route that acocunt for habitat suiability predictions and use practiceable driving time/distance to optimize survey efforts, we hope that this package and its accompany shinny could help field biologists design sampling routes for regional and national surveys.